Jacques de Morgan: Malaya

+Tin mining in France

-Upon his return to France, he formed a tin-mining company, but appears to have lost out on his financial interest when this was merged with the Société des Mines de'Etain de Pérak in 1886 to form the Société des Etains de Kinta, better known as SEK, which became the longest-running mine in Malaysia.
+Upon his return to France, de Morgan formed a tin-mining company, but appears to have lost out on his financial interest when this was merged with the Société des Mines de'Etain de Pérak in 1886 to form the Société des Etains de Kinta, better known as SEK, which became the longest-running mine in Malaysia.

-Travels
+Travels in Iran and places nearby

 De Morgan travelled to Susiana as he attempted to retrace the routes of the Assyrian campaigns in Elam.
 He arrived in Susa, former capital of Elam, which had been explored six years previously by an expedition led by Marcel Dieulafoy.
 As he explored the ruins outside the small village of Shush, his curiosity was aroused by the high mound known as "the Citadel", at the foot of which he recovered some flints and old potsherds.

 These finds led him to reopen excavations at the site.
 In Tehran he confided his plans to the French minister, René de Balloy, who was eager to obtain a monopoly for France of archaeological research in Persia.
 It took time, however, before these efforts, under de Morgan's guidance, were successful.
 In 1892 de Morgan noted that there were petroleum seepages in Iran which he believed could be commercially profitable.
 In the meantime he published his Mission scientifique en Perse, with four volumes of geological studies; two volumes of archaeological studies on tombs and other monuments that were still seen; one volume dedicated to Kurdish dialects and the languages of northern Persia; one volume of Mandaean texts; and two volumes of geographical studies.